Swedish Touring Car Championship: TV Coverage

 STCC was first aired in 1997 on SVT, featured in the program called "Race" along with the British Touring Car Championship.
 BTCC was dropped by SVT at the end of the 1999 season and was replaced by CART, while STCC stayed.
 When BTCC, which had been the main focus of Race, was dropped, STCC was upgraded to be the series which the program had its focus on.
 Previously when BTCC and STCC clashed, the STCC races were shown in-between the two BTCC races.
 This was changed for the 2000 season, and now CART was shown in-between the two STCC races.
 In 2002 VEIDEC Trophy, a motorcycle class that raced on the STCC-weekends, replaced CART on the program.
 All Race programs were either 30 or 45 minutes in length, depending on if one or two series were featured.

 In 2003 STCC coverage moved from SVT to TV4.
 The program was now shown on TV4 Plus, a channel which not everyone had access to (at the time only SVT1, SVT2 and TV4 was available to all viewers for free).
 TV4 only kept STCC for a year, selling it to TV3.
 The races appeared again in a highlights format on TV3 during 2004, but in 2005 the coverage was extended to include several hours of live coverage from each race weekend on the TV3-owned sports channel Viasat Sport.

 In 2006 STCC returned to SVT and Race, again being available to all viewers, but coverage was cut down to only a 30-minute highlight program.

-Nowadays the competition is broadcast by another TV3-owned channel, Viasat Motor.
+The final season was broadcast by another TV3-owned channel, Viasat Motor.

 Car brands

-The cars competing in the STCC are (as of 2010): Alfa Romeo, BMW, Chevrolet, Honda, Opel, Peugeot, SEAT, Volkswagen and Volvo.
+The cars competing in the STCC were in 2010: Alfa Romeo, BMW, Chevrolet, Honda, Opel, Peugeot, SEAT, Volkswagen and Volvo.